MooersLab/pymolsnips/README.md

 For windows users, it might be easiest to access the `snippets.cson` via the *Welcome Guide*.
 You can paste the `snippets.cson` snippet script into this file.

-If you'd like, you can navigate to the `.atom` folder through the GUI of **File Explorer** and open the `snippets.cson` that way as well.
-Either way, you'll need to actually copy and paste the `atompymolsnips`snippet script into the file.
+If you would like, you can navigate to the `.atom` folder through the GUI of **File Explorer** and open the `snippets.cson` that way as well.
+Either way, you will need to actually copy and paste the `atompymolsnips`snippet script into the file.

 Others have developed a PyMOL lexer for *Atom* so that you can enjoy syntax highlighting.
 Go to `Packages --> Settings View --> Install packages/theme` and search for **language-pymol**.